networknt/light-doc/content/en/tutorial/common/service/java-bean.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Above use cases are about interface implementation and how to bind the implementation to one or more interfaces.
+The above use cases are about interface implementation and how to bind the implementation to one or more interfaces.
 How about normal Java Beans?
-If there is a Java Bean and we want to create a singleton instance that can be shared within the JVM.
-What to do in service module.
-Further, some of the Java Beans have complicated initialization logic and where to put the logic in?
+For example, what if there is a Java Bean and we want to create a singleton instance that can be shared within the JVM?
+What to do in the service module?
+Furthermore, some Java Beans have complicated initialization logic, so where do we put the logic in?
 In this section, we are going to explore the POJO beans and how to utilize service.yml file to control how to initialize them as singletons.

 Let's assume we have an interface ChannelMapping.
 This use case has nothing to do with